 My life has consisted of a lot of growth and awakening to a greater reality of who I truly am in God.
 I went through a long journey of emotional and spiritual healing that had its start in sexual abuse by my mother.
 This abuse had severe ramifications as to how I saw myself, as I came out of it with a large amount of shame, guilt, fear, and self-judgment.
 I also had highly distorted views of love, especially since the abuse happened during puberty.

 The Universe provided numerous vehicles for my healing, including many years of therapy but also many others tools such as books, retreats, dreams, drumming, and certainly my close relationships.
 I had a strong drive to be free of what was poisoning my life and relationships and to reach a place of nonjudgment and recognition of the unity of everything, especially my oneness with God.
-I can’t say that the journey was easy, but I can say that I’m extremely grateful for it and for the changes that came out of my healing.
+I can't say that the journey was easy, or that it is finished as we are continually moving into deeper layers of our divinity, but I can say that I'm extremely grateful for it and for the changes that have come.
 I was able to move from a victim mentality to a warrior one, which has enabled me to surrender and to flow with the changes in life much more easily.
 I have also almost completely let go of the need to control, which is a result of having been abused.

 The abuse served as an impetus and vehicle for me to heal my relationship with God.
 For instance, as I worked through my guilt around the abuse, my guilt around my relationship with God was also coming up.
 My false beliefs were that I had sinned against God, which led to the guilt and a belief I should be punished.
 This is a foundational belief that a large majority of people hold, regardless of whether they believe in God or not.
 Because of the changes that resulted from my healing, in many ways the abuse was a gift to me.